 The River Wye runs through many settlements in the County.
 Its waters are abstracted for use and it is also used to transport waste away from sewage treatment works.
-In total the LDP plans for 1000+ additional homes in settlements along the River Wye and its tributaries until 2026.
-Approx. 10 Ha. employment land is allocated.
+In total the LDP plans for 1100+ additional homes in settlements along the River Wye and its tributaries until 2026.
+Approx.10 Ha. of employment land is allocated.
 The plan also provides further opportunities for development in these areas.

-A key document is the River Wye Nutrient Management Plan which considers the in combination impacts of the development proposals of planning authorities through which the river runs (Powys, Brecon Beacons National Park, Herefordshire and Monmouthshire), as well as other impacts from existing land uses.
+The River Wye NMP which considers the in combination impacts of the development proposals of planning authorities through which the river runs (Powys, Brecon Beacons National Park, Herefordshire and Monmouthshire), as well as other impacts from existing land uses.